StairwayB/pundit_roles/README.md

 You may use Pundit's features as well as the features from this gem interchangeably.
 There are some caveats however, see the [Porting over from Pundit](#porting-over-from-pundit).

-Please note that this gem is not affiliated with Pundit or it's creators, but it very much appreciates the work that they did with their great authorization system.
+Please note that this gem is not affiliated with Pundit or it's creators.

+* The Readme contains only a cursory overview of the gem.
+For an in-depth tutorial, consult the [wiki](https://github.com/StairwayB/pundit_roles/wiki)

 ## Installation